abbesemna/CineMatch-ai/README.md

 6. Restart the proxy server
 7. Test it's working: `curl http://localhost:3001/health`

-**Note**: Gemma 3n 4B is a lightweight, fast, and cost-effective open-source model.
-You get generous free credits to try it out!

 ## 🎮 How to Use

 ### Step 1: Access the Application